OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Faction_System.md

 ### Faction Changes

+**Game Rule Summary**: When you kill NPCs, there's about a 20% chance it will affect your faction reputation.
+Killing someone makes their friends like you less and their enemies like you more.
+These reputation changes spread through faction networks, so one action can affect multiple groups.
+The game will notify you when your standing with a faction changes.

 #### Triggering Events
 1. **Kill Faction Member**: +1 aggro to friend factions, -1 to enemy factions
 2. **20% Chance**: Only 20% chance of aggro change per kill